chenchao666/Paper-reading/README.md

 * Deep Learning Face Attributes in the Wild
 * Learning to Navigate for Fine-grained Classification
 * Multiple Granularity Descriptors for Fine-grained Categorization
+* Age and Gender Recognition in the Wild with Deep Attention

 ## Few shot